jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 | Safari    |     |     | Yes |

-**Note:** If the value  entered is `null` or an empty list, no cookies will be extracted from any browser

 **Note:** If cookies exists on multiple selected browsers, the cookies from the last browser in the list will have priority